ualib/agda-algebras/glossary.rst

 .. glossary::

+    ATP
+      automated theorem prover

+    ITP
+      interactive theorem prover (aka proof assistant); some popular examples are: :term:`Agda`, :term:`Coq`, :term:`Lean`, and :term:`NuPrl`.

+    ATP (v)
+      automated theorem proving

+    ITP (v)
+      interactive theorem proving

+    CiC
+      Calculus of Inductive Constructions

+    TT
+      refers to **intuitionistic type theory**, which is based on the :term:`Curry-Howard correspondence`; TT extends Curry-Howard to predicate logic by introducing :term:`dependent types`.
+A dependent type is actually a family of types indexed by some parameter.
+That is, a dependent type provides a *type schema*, which is a collection of types indexed by a set of values.
+TT internalizes the interpretation of intuitionistic logic proposed by Brouwer, Heyting, and Kolmogorov---the so-called BHK interpretation.
+The types in TT play a similar role to sets in set theory but *functions definable in TT are always computable*.

+    ITT
+      :term:`intensional` :term:`intuitionistic type theory <TT>`.

+    ETT
+      :term:`extensional` :term:`intuitionistic type theory <TT>`.

+    ER
+      equality reflection

+    UIP
+      uniqueness of identity proofs

+    Agda
+      An :term:`intensional`, :term:`predicative` :term:`ITP` supporting :term:`dependent types` and based on Martin Lof type theory; url: https://wiki.portal.chalmers.se/agda/pmwiki.php

+    Coq
+      An :term:`intensional`, :term:`impredicative` :term:`ITP` supporting :term:`dependent types` and based on :term:`CiC`; url: http://coq.inria.fr

+    NuPRL
+      An :term:`extensional`, :term:`predicative` :term:`ITP` supporting :term:`dependent types` and based on Martin Lof type theory; url: http://www.nuprl.org/

+    Lean
+      An :term:`extensional`, :term:`impredicative` :term:`ITP` supporting :term:`dependent types` and based on :term:`CiC`; url: https://leanprover.github.io/

+    dependent types
+      .. todo:: fill in definition

+    impredicative
+      A self-referencing definition is called *impredicative*.
+A definition is said to be impredicative if it invokes (mentions or quantifies over) the set being defined, or (more commonly) another set which contains the thing being defined.

+    predicative
+      The opposite of :term:`impredicative`, *predicative* refers to building stratified (or ramified) theories where quantification over lower levels results in variables of some new type, distinguished from the lower types that the variable ranges over.

+    extensional
+      An *extensional* definition of a term lists everything that qualifies as something to which that term refers.
+(See also :term:`function extensionality`.)

+    intensional
+      An *intensional* definition of a term specifies necessary and sufficient conditions that the term satisfies.
+In the case of nouns, this is equivalent to specifying all the properties that an object must have in order to be something to which the term refers.

+    function extensionality
+      is the principle that takes two functions :math:`f : X → Y` and :math:`g : X → Y` to be equal just in case :math:`f(x) = g(x)` holds for all :math:`x : X`.

+    Curry-Howard correspondence
+      the correspondence between propositions and types, and proofs and programs; a proposition is identified with the type of its proofs, and a proof is a program of that type.

     relation
       Given sets :math:`A` and :math:`B`, a **relation** from :math:`A` to :math:`B` is a subset of :math:`A × B`.